Mahmood-Darwish/provectus-internship-task/README.md

 ```
 sudo chmod 777 minio/src/
 ```
-before you are allow to copy inside `src`.
+before you are allowed to copy inside `src`.

-Inside `res` there will be a file called `output.csv` which is the same `output.csv` discribed in the the test task.
+Inside `res` there will be a file called `output.csv` which is the same `output.csv` described in the the test task.

 Now you should have a running service.